 Those listed above plus applications of Schwarz's lemma, capacity, harmonic measures, Riemann surfaces.
+In Spring 1988, the topic was "Several Complex Variables."

 NOTE: The sequence 753-754 is offered in the Winter and Spring of even numbered years.
 The lists of topics on these pages describe the material covered in recent years.
 In any given year, some variation is to be expected.
-A timeinvariant description would be "Courses for serious post-proficiency students who desire more complete mastery of classical and modern results and methods in complex analysis."
+A time-invariant description would be "Courses for serious post-proficiency students who desire more complete mastery of classical and modern results and methods in complex analysis."